-More on Tools: Shave Styling Time Off With The Right Brush
+More on Tools: Shave Styling Time Off with the Right Brush

-If your are going for volume and curl, a round brush is your best choice, but avoid those with a very small barrel unless you are styling your fringe.
+If you are going for volume and curl, a round brush is your best choice, but avoid those with a very small barrel unless you are styling your fringe.
 For thick hair that takes ages to style, a vent brush can make a huge difference as the airflow will dry your hair in half the time.
 Just finish with a boar-bristle brush if you are after intense shine, or use a shine spray as a finisher.

-Divide And Conquer: Best Blow-dry Techniques
+Divide and Conquer: Best Blow-Dry Techniques

-Since blowdrying the back of your head is the most time consuming and tiring part of the process, do it first.
+Since blow-drying the back of your head is the most time-consuming and tiring part of the process, do it first.
 This way you can get it out of the way while your arms and stress levels are low.
 Once the back of your head is dry, tackle the front section which is where you want to pay more attention and is usually where you want more shaping and definition.
 This video explains how to achieve a bouncy blow-dry using GHD hair dryers, but will work with any styler.

 Make sure your hair is 100% dry before you put down your tools, as just the smallest hint of humidity will create frizz and play havoc with your style once you go outside.

-Make Your Blow-dry Last Longer
+Make Your Blow-Dry Last Longer

 It is easy to make a blow-dry last for several days if you use the right products and style your hair properly in the first place.
 This will help you avoid the need to wash your hair daily, which will lead to healthier hair and even less blow-dry time.
 And it means more sleep time too!